Grand Alliance of Order | Grand Alliance of Chaos

 The mighty Daemon Prince Mazarall slaughtered countless foes on his path to daemonhood, consuming their essence to increase his power.
 A near unstoppable force on the battlefield, Mazarall leads his gore soaked followers against the enemies of the Blood God leaving nothing but the butchered remains of his foes in his wake.

-- Evolving Weapon: Mazarall's axe, Harrow Meat hungers for the souls of its victims, becoming permanently more powerful for every enemy it kills during battle.
+- Evolving Weapon: Mazarall's sentient axe, known as Harrow Meat, hungers for the souls of its victims, permanently increasing its in-game characteristics for every enemy it kills during a game.

 - Face-Design Shield: The Ancyte Shield carried by Mazarall has a twisted face covering its surface that has been stitched together from the skin of a former victim.